rouxpz/fclc-data-vis/Syllabus.md

 ### Week 12: Big Data, Bias and Accuracy
 - What does "Big Data" really mean?
+  - Data trails, Edward Snowden and the NSA
-- "Accurate" and "inaccurate" data visualization
+- "Accuracy" in data visualization
+  - What constitutes an "accurate" data vis?
+Does an artist's bias always come in to play?

 ### Week 13: In-Class Work Week